Kolwezi Airport

 Kolwezi Airport (IATA: KWZ, ICAO: FZQM) is an airport serving Kolwezi, the capital of Lualaba District in the Democratic Republic of the Congo.
 The airport is 6 km south of Kolwezi.

 The Kolwezi non-directional beacon (Ident: KWZ) is located 0.7 nmi west of the airport.

 Airlines and destinations

+Accidents and incidents

+On 17 November 2025 an Embraer ERJ145LR, operating as AirJet Angola flight MBC100, carrying about 20 people, including the Minerals Minister, Louis Watum Kabamba, overshot the runway while attempting to land.
+The aircraft then ignited.
+All passengers were able to evacuate without any injuries.
+The aircraft was responding to an earlier bridge collapse at a mine which had killed 49 people.